 Beat the egg whites until soft peaks in a stand mixer with a whisk attachment.
-Very slowly add the golden castor sugar and then continue to whisk until the mixture is glossy and the sugar in incorporated.
+Very slowly add the golden castor sugar, sprinkling one tablespoon at a time, and then continue to whisk until the mixture is glossy and the sugar is incorporated.
 I do this for around 6 – 8 additional minutes.

 While the Pavlova is baking make the pears, or make both in advance and assemble when you are ready to serve.

 In a large enough bowl add the red muscadel, sugar, water, and spices and bring it to a simmer.
 Add the pears and cook over low heat for an hour and until the pears are tender (they will still be fairly firm but cooked through).
 Remove the pears with a slotted spoon and set them aside.
 Continue to cook down the liquid to a light syrup.
 You should be left with about 2 cups / 500ml. allow this to cool and serve on the side with the finished Pavlova.

 When you are ready to serve, whip the cream and dollop this over the surface.
 Add the pears, drizzle over the syrup.

 Keywords: pavlova, brown sugar, poached pears, spicy, cinnamon, dessert, muscadel